 Low-level rules (using formal specification grammar)

-This Recommendation defines H.248 protocol elements for either transporting complete DPI policy rules embeeded in H.248 messages (“container principle”), or a reference method (“pointer principle”).
+This appendix describes H.248 protocol elements for either transporting complete DPI policy rules embedded in H.248 messages (“container principle”), or a reference method (“pointer principle”).
 The particular encoding of DPI policy rules in either case is out of scope of this Recommendation.
 Thus, the policy rule examples of this Appendix are inherently generic, i.e., using a kind of pseudo policy specification language.

 II.1.3 Generic rule format